top of page

 Ceramics

-You can wash an archaeologist of mud, but you can't truly take the mud out of the archaeologist.
-So here I am, moulding-mud (well, clay!).
-I'm making wheel-thrown functional earthenware ceramics with slips and sgraffito freehand designs.
 You'll find all manner of beasties from the landscape, and one or two from myths and tales too, on my pots.
-Check out the shop section to give a piece of pottery a new home.
+Whether you be re-enactor, museum enthusiast, forest goblin or book-worm, check out the shop section to give a piece of pottery a new home.

 Bloomery Iron Smelting

 From Prehistory until the about 15th century, iorn was made in the 'bloomery process' where iron ore and charcoal are heated together inside a ceramic furnace using bellows for several hours until a solid, bright hot lump of iron is born called a 'bloom'.
 It's a dying art and creates true wrought iron which is beautiful stuff to smith and forge.
+Bloomery smelting was my area of study for my experimental archaeology degree.

 Gallery